hongvincent/ai-performance-engineering/code/ch8/README.md

 After completing this chapter, you can:

-- ✅ Understand occupancy and its impact on performance
+- [OK] Understand occupancy and its impact on performance
-- ✅ Tune occupancy by balancing resources (registers, shared memory, threads)
+- [OK] Tune occupancy by balancing resources (registers, shared memory, threads)
-- ✅ Apply instruction-level parallelism to hide latency
+- [OK] Apply instruction-level parallelism to hide latency
-- ✅ Manage register pressure to maintain high occupancy
+- [OK] Manage register pressure to maintain high occupancy
-- ✅ Identify and mitigate warp divergence
+- [OK] Identify and mitigate warp divergence
-- ✅ Use loop unrolling for performance gains
+- [OK] Use loop unrolling for performance gains

 ## Prerequisites